Skip to main content

 Have your details changed since you last lodged an application?
 If so, please update your account via the Classification Portal.

-Check the classification
+Check if the content has a classification

 First, check the Classification Database to see if the film, computer game or publication has been classified before.